heliaxdev/juvix/README.md

 Do not expect API stability.
 Expect bugs.
 Expect divergence from canonical protocol implementations.

+Formal verification of various properties of the Juvix language & compiler in Agda is [in progress](experimental/qtt-agda) but not yet complete.

 No warranty is provided or implied.

 Juvix is presently executed by a resource-tracing interpreter.